SwiftGen/SwiftGen/README.md

 "apples.count" = "You have %d apples";
 "bananas.owner" = "Those %d bananas belong to %@.";
 ```

+> _Reminder: Don't forget to end each line in your `*.strings` files with a semicolon `;`!
+Now that in Swift code we don't need semi-colons, it's easy to forget it's still required by the `Localizable.strings` file format 😉_

 The generated code will contain this: